From Ukraine to Poland: Refugees at a crossroads | DW | 03.03.2022

 Among thousands of Ukrainians, refugees from Asia are crossing the border into Poland.
 At the reception center in Korczowa students and migrant workers are trying to figure out their next steps.

 "Look, mom!
 There's something flying in the sky," 6-year-old Sofia exclaimed when she saw her first missile.
-It was the first day of the war and they were already on the run: Yulia Rezhova and her two daughters fled the village of Gorenka north of Kyiv.
-Away from Russian soldiers, who rushed from this direction toward Ukraine's capital.
+It was the first day of the war and they were already on the run: Yulia Rezhova and her two daughters fled the village of Gorenka, north of Kyiv, and avoided the routes taken by Russian soldiers rushing toward Ukraine's capital.

 "I would stay, if not for my daughters," the 30-year-old said.
 She wanted to remain in Ukraine, like her sister and brother, trying to organize and support others.
 But now she is in Poland.